hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 2. In _repl.it_'s terminal (the black sidebar) type `npm init -y` to initialize the project (It'll generate a package.json file).

-3. In the first line of your javascript file, type: `#!/usr/bin/env node` to tell repl.it (or your OS) that this file is to be run by _**node**_.
+3. In the first line of your JavaScript file, type: `#!/usr/bin/env node` to tell repl.it (or your OS) that this file is to be run by _**node**_.
 This line is also called a shebang or a hashbang.

 4. Now to check if everything is working fine, in your js file, type: